kellyeryan/phrg-sinatra-fwitter-group-project/README.md

 It's especially important that a user should not be able to edit or delete the tweets created by a different user.
 A user can only modify their own tweets.

 ## Does this need an update?

 Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sinatra-fwitter-group-project/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sinatra-fwitter-group-project/pulls).
 Provide a detailed description that explains the issue you have found or the change you are proposing.
 Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

-<p data-visibility='hidden'>PHRG Fwitter Group Project</p>